MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 Per the C++ guidelines, it's better to explicitly include headers for all your dependencies so that your code isn't subject to brittleness caused by changes to header files.
 For more information, see [C++ Core Guidelines SF.10](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf10-avoid-dependencies-on-implicitly-included-names).

 Include cleanup helps you find and fix issues like this.
 It analyzes your code and determines which headers are indirectly included and which aren't used at all.
-It provides feedback, based on settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md), such as warnings, suggestions, and so on, so that you can choose to remove unused headers and add indirectly included headers.
+It provides feedback, based on settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md).
+Those settings determine whether suggestions to remove unused headers and add indirectly included headers via warnings, suggestions, and so on.

 ## Unused headers